minimice/stock-prices-app/README.md

 ```
 npm run up
 ```
-to start docker-compose for the integration tests
+to start docker-compose for the integration tests.

 4. After all the services have started, which should take a few seconds, open up a new terminal window.

-5. Change directory to integration tests.
+5. Change directory to integration-tests.

 6. Run
 ```
 npm test